We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 Figure 2.
 Improved performance for single cells with low RNA content.
 12 single cells from lymphoblastoid cell line GM22601 were processed with SMART-Seq v4 (SSv4) or SSsc using 19 cycles of PCR.
 As described in the methods, RNA-seq libraries were generated and sequences analyzed (after normalizing all samples to 1.25 million paired-end reads).
 Panel A. The cDNA yield generated with SSsc is drastically higher than that generated with SSv4.
 Panel B. The read distribution was fairly similar between the two chemistries.
 Panel C. Over 50% more genes were detected in the cells processed with SSsc.
 Panel D. Correlation boxplots showing intragroup Spearman correlation between all cells processed with either method.
 The higher Spearman correlation among the cells processed with SSsc indicates a greater reproducibility than SSv4.

-In addition to single-cell RNA-seq methods, we also offer best-in-class DNA-seq solutions in the form of our PicoPLEX WGA and PicoPLEX Gold single-cell DNA-seq kits.
+In addition to single-cell RNA-seq methods, we also offer exceptional DNA-seq solutions in the form of our PicoPLEX WGA and PicoPLEX Gold single-cell DNA-seq kits.
 These kits use our high-performance PicoPLEX technology for single-cell whole genome amplification, employing multiple cycles of quasi-random priming followed by amplification with high-fidelity DNA polymerases to achieve superior performance than MDA-based methodologies.
 This allows for unbiased and accurate amplification of the genome, enabling the sensitive, reproducible, and accurate genomic coverage needed for identifying single-nucleotide variants (SNVs), copy-number variants (CNVs), insertions, and deletions (Figure 3).
 Indeed, researchers have cited the use of our PicoPLEX technology to reveal age-linked mosaic CNVs in human brain (Chronister et al. 2019) and neuronal tetraploidy associated with reduced cognition in an animal model of AD (López-Sánchez et al. 2017).

 Figure 3.
 CNVs detected in two individual cells using the PicoPLEX Gold Single Cell DNA-seq Kit.
 Log2 ratio of the total number of reads in 50-kb bins from single NCI-H929 cells, shown as one cell in Panel A and a second cell in Panel B. Red bars represent copy-number gains while blue bars represent losses.
 The top row of the graphs in each panel depicts the control bulk sample sequenced to a depth of 90 million read pairs.
 The highly reproducible coverage of the PicoPLEX Gold kit enables the accurate detection of structural variants as small as 100 kb, even at shallow sequencing depths (2.5–8.5 million read pairs).